ZenithFTC/PowerPlayTutorial/zenfinder/documentation.md

 ##### What's a step value?
 You'll see the term `step` used quite often when dealing with splines.
-In order to properly explain what it is, you'll need a bit of background info on how Pathfinder processes splines.
+In order to properly explain what it is, you'll need a bit of background info on how Zenfinder processes splines.

 A `Spline` is basically just an equation.
 You can input an X value and get a Y value as a result.
 This does two things - firstly, it means X values